theplant/pak/README.md

   targetbranch: origin/branch2
 ```

-Then, when you are working on Pro1, I go to Pro1, I did this:
+Then, when you are working on Pro1, you can did this:

 ```
 pak get